House of Fabergé: Fabergé Limited

 On 3 January 2007, Pallinghurst Resources (now Gemfields), an investment advisory firm based in London and of which Gilbertson was a partner, announced that a Pallinghurst portfolio company had acquired Unilever's entire global portfolio of trademarks, licenses and associated rights relating to the Fabergé brand name for a mere $38 million.
-The trademarks, licenses and associated rights were acquired by a newly constituted company, Fabergé Limited, which was registered in the Cayman Islands.
+The trademarks, licences and associated rights were acquired by a newly constituted company, Fabergé Limited, which was registered in the Cayman Islands.

 In October 2007, it was announced that the company intended to restore Fabergé to its position as the leading purveyor of enduring and endearing personal possessions.
 Furthermore, it announced the reunification of the Fabergé brand and the Fabergé family, with Tatiana Fabergé and Sarah Fabergé (both great-granddaughters of Peter Carl Fabergé) becoming founding members of the Fabergé Heritage Council, a division of Fabergé Limited which was to offer counsel to the new company.

-In September 2009, Fabergé Limited launched its first collection of high jewellery, as well as its website.
+In September 2009, Fabergé Limited launched its first collection of jewellery, as well as its website.
 In December of that year, it opened a boutique in Geneva.
-By March 2010, only one of the licenses originally granted by Unilever remained in existence.
-On 6 July 2011, the company launched two collections of egg pendants, including a dozen high jewellery egg pendants.
-These were the first to have been made by a Fabergé reunited with the family since 1917.
-In November 2011, Fabergé items were being sold in the Fine Jewellery Room at Harrods in London's Knightsbridge, and later in the month, Fabergé opened its own boutique on Grafton Street in the heart of London's Mayfair area.
-In May 2012, Fabergé opened its own boutique on New York's Madison Avenue.
+By March 2010, only one of the licenses initially granted by Unilever remained in existence.
+On 6 July 2011, the company launched two collections of egg pendants, including a dozen egg pendants.
+These were the first pieces to be made by a Fabergé since the family was reunited in 1917.
+In November 2011, Fabergé items were being sold in the Fine Jewellery Room at Harrods in London's Knightsbridge, and later in the month, Fabergé opened a boutique on Grafton Street in the heart of London's Mayfair area.
+In May 2012, Fabergé opened a boutique on New York's Madison Avenue.

-In 2012, Gilbertson and a related trust on the one hand, Renova Group, Vekselberg and Vladimir Kutnetsov met in court in the Cayman Islands over the original acquisition of the Fabergé brand name from Unilever.
-The claim of Vekselberg to get damages from Gilbertson (he made no claim over rights to the trademark) was dismissed in court.
+In 2012, Gilbertson and a related trust on the one hand, Renova Group, Vekselberg, and Vladimir Kutnetsov met in court in the Cayman Islands over the original acquisition of the Fabergé brand name from Unilever.
+The claim by Vekselberg to obtain damages from Gilbertson (he did not claim ownership of the trademark) was dismissed in court.
 The judge called the lawsuit a personal fight between Gilbertson and Vekselberg.
 Vekselberg appealed the court's decision, and the verdict is awaited.